ing-jasb91/ncb-soft/README.md

 ```
 ## Configuration files

-To understand the project file system I will divide it into X parts:
+To understand the project file system I will divide it into 5 parts:

 ### 1.- CORE SFTP (sftp_core.py)